TosbackCgusBridge-Bot/CGUs-versions/Landsend/Privacy Policy.md

 *   Sale
 *   Live chat

-Receive up to 70% off sale and clearance styles.
-40% off 1 full-price item!
+Receive 50% off all swimwear, water shoes and more.
+40% off all other full-price styles!

-code: RAINY pin: 7428 DETAILS
+code: SEASHELL pin: 2479 DETAILS

 Customer Service Menu